jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

   max_retries      = 2                           ! no of particle retries for geometry violations
   max_speed        = 0.1                         ! max speed of a particle in solution space 0..1
   init_attempts    = 1000                        ! no of tries to get initial, valid design
-  convergence_profile = 'exhaustive'             ! either 'exhaustive' or 'quick' or 'quick_camb_thick'
+  convergence_profile = 'exhaustive'             ! either 'exhaustive' or 'quick'
 /

 &polar_generation                                ! options only for 'worker'